Keep it simple

 Wordcraft does not supply PC data projectors but a suitable specification is shown below.

-You have a choice if you find trajectories going beyond the projected image:
+You have a choice if you find trajectories starting or ending beyond the projected screen image:

 - Get a larger screen - or paint a wall.